etterj/GRAD521_DMPEtter_2023/index.md

 # Content of the DMP

 ## Data Description
 I will be collecting information regarding the concentration of a variety of oxylipins.
 I will also need to keep track of the various samples being analyzed, and any relevant metadata pertaining to the analysis (such as instrument/method parameters, system temperature, flow rates, etc).
 While the samples are from humans, our lab is not facilitating the collection of the samples and all human samples will have been de-identified prior to analysis.
+Sample collection and de-identification will be done by Oregon Health and Science University (OHSU).
 The raw data output will be in the form of graphs and/or datasheets.
-One set of output data will be generated for each sample (the exact number of samples being analyzed is currently unknown).
+One set of output data will be generated for each sample (the exact number of samples being analyzed is currently unknown, but will likely be between 10 and 30 samples).
+The total size of all data files will likely be between 0.5 and 1.0 GB.

 For each sample, the following data will be collected:
-* Data output graphs (2)
+* Data output and graphs (2)- physical image(s) with accompanying .csv file(s)
-* Metadata from analysis (temperature, instrument parameters)
+* Metadata from analysis (temperature, instrument parameters)- text file(s)
-* Sample metadata (identifier, volume, concentration, preparation date)
+* Sample metadata (identifier, volume, concentration, preparation date)- text file(s)

 ## Roles and Responsibilities
 In the research project, I will primarily perform data collection and analysis responsibilities,